 Hazardous Land: means property or lands that could be unsafe for development due to naturally occurring processes.
 Along the shorelines of large inland lakes, this means the land, including that covered by water, between a defined offshore distance or depth and the furthest landward limit of the flooding hazard, erosion hazard or dynamic beach hazard limits.
-Along river, stream and small inland lakes systems, this means the land, including that covered by water limit of the flooding hazard.
+Along river, stream and small inland lakes systems, this means the land, including that covered by water, to the furthest landward limit of the flooding hazard or erosion hazard limits (PPS, 2014).